 Making Your Appointment

 Ready to make your appointment at local bridal shops?
 First, take a look at the boutiques in your area (and don’t forget to read the reviews!)
 If you’re looking for a specific designer, ensure they carry the line.
 Call ahead, or schedule online, based on your availability.
-Belle Vogue Bridal, an Essense of Australia, Martina Liana and Stella York retailer, recommends considering a weekday appointment.
+True Society Bridal, an Essense of Australia, Martina Liana, Stella York, and All Who Wander retailer, recommends considering a weekday appointment.
 “It’s a much more personalized shopping experience when your stylist can focus on you and your bridal party.
 It’s more of a sentimental, private appointment.”
 Remember to bring your undergarments you plan on wearing for the wedding (don’t forget nude underwear!) and a pair of heels to practice walking.

 Who to Bring